Skip to content

 .build(); // (6)

-AssetMutationResponse response = table.saveReplacingCM(false); // (7)
+AssetMutationResponse response = table.saveReplacingCM(client, false); // (7)

 assert response.getUpdatedAssets().size() == 1 // (8)